-For garage exhaust systems with a total design exhaust rate $\geq 10,000$ cubic feet per minute (cfm), §120.6(c) requires automatic controls to modulate airflow to $\leq 50\%$ of design based on measurements of the contaminant concentrations.
+For garage exhaust systems with a total design exhaust rate ≥10,000 cubic feet per minute (cfm), §120.6(c) requires automatic controls to modulate airflow to ≤50% of design based on measurements of the contaminant concentrations.
 This requirement includes:

-- a.
-Minimum fan power reduction of the exhaust fan energy to \leq 30% of design wattage at 50 percent of design flow.
-A two-speed or variable-speed motor can be used to meet this requirement. - b.
-CO concentration measured with at least one sensor per 5,000 ft2 with each sensor located where the highest concentrations of CO are expected. - c.
-CO concentration of 25 ppm or less as control set point at all times. - d.
-A minimum ventilation of 0.15 cfm/ft2 when the garage is "occupied." - e.
-The garage maintained at a neutral or negative pressure with respect to adjacent occupiable areas when the garage is scheduled to be occupied. - f.
-CO sensors certified to the minimum performance requirements listed under §120.6(c) of the Energy Codes. - g.
+- Minimum fan power reduction of the exhaust fan energy to ≤ 30% of design wattage at 50% of design flow.
+A two-speed or variable-speed motor can be used to meet this requirement. - CO concentration measured with at least one sensor per 5,000 ft with each sensor located where the highest concentrations of CO are expected. - CO concentration of 25 ppm or less as control setpoint at all times. - A minimum ventilation of 0.15 cfm/ft2 when the garage is "occupied." - The garage maintained at a neutral or negative pressure with respect to adjacent occupiable areas when the garage is scheduled to be occupied. - CO sensors certified to the minimum performance requirements listed under §120.6(c) of the Energy Standards.

 Acceptance testing of the ventilation system per NA7.12.